Gavin Pyper: Racing career

 Pyper driving the GA Motorsport-entered Vauxhall Astra Coupé at Donington Park during the 2004 British Touring Car Championship season.

-He first made a big impression in racing by winning the Formula Vauxhall winter series with team DFR.
-In 1999 he entered the Vauxhall Vectra SRi V6 Challenge with Lloyds UDT, getting two wins in the year.
+Pyler first made a big impression in racing by winning the Formula Vauxhall winter series with team DFR.
+In 1999, he entered the Vauxhall Vectra SRi V6 Challenge with Lloyds UDT, getting two wins in the year.
 When the British Touring Car Championship started a second class B in 2000 to boost the size of the grid, he entered an Alfa Romeo 156 which was run by former touring car driver Gary Ayles.
-For 2001 the BTCC changed its regulations, with class B now called production class, Pyper drove again with an Alfa Romeo 156 this time for GA Janspeed.
+For 2001, the BTCC changed its regulations, with class B now called production class, Pyper drove again with an Alfa Romeo 156 this time for GA Janspeed.
 He finished sixth in class in what was a large and competitive field.
 With the newly named GA Motorsport a year later, he did even better, finishing fourth in class.
 For 2003, GA Motorsport and Pyper stepped up to the main touring class with a Vauxhall Astra Coupé.
 Despite making a great start, leading the independents points at the halfway point, a lack of funding brought an early end to his season with his seat being taken by Paul Wallace.
 He still finished the season in fifth in the independents despite his short season.
 He made another BTCC challenge in 2004, but again finances saw him only enter for one meeting all season.